 Maui is an ocean lovers paradise and there are several Maui activities to experience on the water.
-Whether you’re an adrenaline junkie looking for a thrill or a leisure admirer, there’s a Maui water activity suitable for everyone.
+Whether you’re an adrenaline junkie looking for a thrill or on your honeymoon in Maui, there’s a Maui water activity suitable for everyone.

 Planning a trip to Maui?
 Check out these articles below to draw inspiration and assist in planning your Hawaiian vacation.